Microkubes/identity-provider/README.md

 Then redirect user to the http://saml-ipd-url/saml/idp/login.
 After successfull log in, user will be redirected to the redirect-from-login url which is specified in the config.json file.
 Also, cookie called session will be set which is JWT token that contains user information like username, email, userID, roles.

+## Contributing

+ For contributing to this repository or its documentation, see the [Contributing guidelines](CONTRIBUTING.md).